 Keep in shape with free weights, strength training, cardio machine workout area, Olympic-size pool, basketball courts, tennis courts, indoor jogging track, racquetball and squash courts.

 Join in the games – Our Sports Coordinator organizes games of basketball, volleyball, ultimate Frisbee and more.

-Choosing the right school for you is a big decision and we help you make this process as fun as possible with a week of campus visits, complimentary college counseling in small groups and exciting activity highlights.
+Choosing the right school for you is a big decision and we help you make this process as fun as possible with a week of campus visits and exciting activity highlights.

 STAY AT BOSTON UNIVERSITY RESIDENCE – 7 NIGHTS